 8. Mourning Dove

 The Mourning Dove bird, which is also known as the Zenaida macroura is a medium-sized bird from the dove family.
 Its plumage is all covered with rusty brown color.
 The plumage also has a few black spots above the wings.
 The Mourning Dove is a frequent visitor to the bird feeders in the different parts of the United States.

 Female and male Mourning Doves almost look identical in body shapes and dimensions.
 They also have a similar brown and white plumage.
 They can reach up to 12 inches in body length while their wingspan can be up to 18 inches.
 Their body weight can be up to 120g.
 Their appearance makes it easier to spot and identify them.

 The male and female mate during the spring and winter, the male attracts the female with its beautiful mating call like the song.
 The female lays eggs and sits on them while the male provides food and protection to the female and eggs.
-The Mourning Dove visit the bird feeders that provide them nuts, seeds, and insect-based bird feeds.
+The Mourning Dove visits bird feeders that provide nuts, seeds, and insect-based bird feeds.
 They also eat the small worms picked up from the ground or the trees.

 9. House Sparrow

 The House Sparrow bird, which is also known as the Passer domesticus, is a bird from the sparrow family.
 They are found everywhere in the world and are one of the most common bird species as well.
 House Sparrows are small and have a thick fat belly.
 The females and young House Sparrows have pale brown and grey colors while the males have more black and brown marking above their wings and upper parts.